LaunchCode-Education-Archived/cs50x-stlouis/calendar/README.md

 * Java Track
 * Javascipt / Web Development Track

 Please take some time to think this over.
-You *must* register for a Skill Track by **Wednesday, April 20, at 11:59pm**.
+You *must* register for a Skill Track by **Tuessday, April 19, at 11:59pm**.

 When you are ready, register for a Skill Track here: **<a href="https://docs.google.com/forms/d/1QsqoXUqNd4asSyTUtren7_5zrjErDBVN7Y4qQQLzGEg/viewform" target="_blank">Skill Track Registration</a>**